 3. Friends may not want to hurt you but sometimes you need to hear the truth.

-A profession person can give you their honest opinion.
+A professional person can give you their honest opinion.
 You paid for it and you deserve it.
-Friends may be afraid to tell you the truth for fear of losing a fiend.
+Friends may be afraid to tell you the truth for fear of losing a friend.

 4. Friends get tired of listening to your problems, therapists do this for a living.